 Has someone you love been abused in an elderly care facility and you aren’t sure what to do?
 Do you even suspect that an elder was abused in a nursing home or similar facility?
 If so, we can help.
-Belal Hamideh, a longtime nursing home abuse lawyer in Long Beach, has helped abuse victims and their loved ones to receive compensation.
+Belal Hamideh, a longtime nursing home abuse lawyer in California, has helped abuse victims and their loved ones to receive compensation.
 Moreover, he’s represented clients aggressively, so that they were able to get everything they’re entitled to.
 There are many kinds of nursing home abuse, but below are some of the more common types to look out for.

 Emotional abuse is, unfortunately, far, far more common than many people might think.
 In fact, studies have proven that this form of nursing home abuse is more common than any of them.
 Often, this just takes the form of threats against your elder, or perhaps insults, regarding their intelligence, appearance, or something similar.
 However, emotional abuse can also be isolating your elders, too.
 Keeping them from other residents, or even friends and family, counts as abuse, too.
 Controlling what they do and the activities they take part in against their will is also absolutely emotional abuse.
 Should this happen to your elder, we can help.